Pkandel11/Team-Avatar/README.md

 ### Code and Data

-..... data can be found in the data directory:
+Dataset can be found in the data directory (will be updated soon):

 ```
 .